zaksadiq/RAGChat/README.md

 # RAGChat

 ## Requirements
-- Node version v23.3.0 (use nvm to switch.)
+- Node version v23.3.0 (nvm is a helpful tool available to switch Node version.)